 Pandora Radio.
 Set up a free account.
-Type in the name of a music genre, artist, song, or composer, and Pandora will build a playlist for you.
-Pandora, the very best site for music inspiration!
+Type in the name of a music genre, artist, song or composer, and Pandora will build a playlist for you.
+Pandora, and other similar sites, are perfect for music inspiration!

 2. Call in the retired muses.
 Pull out all those old manuscripts and brainstorming lists.
 The muses you sent into retirement in earlier writing days might still be there waiting patiently for you to rediscover their wisdom and creativity.

 3. Be your own muse.
 Well-known writing teacher Natalie Goldberg says, “Just keep your hand moving and write!”
 For ten minutes, write whatever comes into your head.
 You might find your own inspiration hiding in the gibberish.

 4. Go museless for a while.
 Leave your missing-muse crisis behind.
 Get out, and do something fun.
 Muses sometimes like slipping into your house when you’re not there.
 What a surprise if when you return you find one waiting for you!

 5. Give your muse the silent treatment.
 Stop begging her to come back.
 Some muses are very shy.
 They like to whisper gently to you in quiet thoughts.
 In her article, “6 (Easy!)
 Ways Anyone Can Become a Writer,” Natalie Goldberg writes, “Silence can be the door to listening, which is one of the great cornerstones to writing.”
 Be quiet, and listen carefully to your thoughts.
 Someone might be speaking to you.

 If you are on Facebook, Check out my page where I post articles